bl4ckkdev/CFLAT/README.md

 # WARNING: This language is in very early stage.

-CFLAT is a simple programming language, it is a hobby of mine and was made with C#.
+CFLAT is a simple programming language, it is a hobby of mine and was made with C.
 The language is not ready to be released yet, which means that I can only give examples of what it will be like.

-It is heavily inspired by C and Swift too.
+It is heavily inspired by C# and Swift too.
 It will also be used as a scripting system for my game "Rigid".

 # Example code
 Some important things to note: